 It’s the full individuation from an idea of who you are or how the world is, or how you should be in order to be accepted.
 This individuation materializes through fully dissolving however it is that you have previously been brainwashed or emotionally attached through parenting, society and ancestry.

 It’s a deep connection to truth along with a love for what is.
 What really is, regardless of light or dark.
 It’s the full embrace and sublimation of shadow into light.
 It’s the deepest love and connection with source, the creator, existence and the cosmos, along with the full embodiment and presence in your body here on planet earth for all that it means to be human in this day and age.

 To embark on this journey is a lifelong process of ongoing unfolding and deepening.
-Each moment on the journey is the journey and not some focused promise in the horizon.
+Each moment on the journey is the journey and not some focused promise on the horizon.

-So now that we are a little clearer with this, please understand that the journey of healing a shut down base/root chakra (survival center) or a sacral chakra (sexual center) takes some meeting and understanding.
-By meeting I mean going into/exploring directly that which frightens you in order to release and heal the illusions around it
+So now that we are a little clearer with this, please understand that the journey of healing a shut down base/root chakra (survival center,or center of embodiment) or a sacral chakra (sexual/tribal/creative center) takes awareness and understanding.
+This involves diving into/exploring directly that which frightens you in order to release and heal the illusions around it.

 This might involve exploring themes such as:

 -What messages were you fed as a child around your sexuality.

 -The relationship between your mother ( the feminine) and your father (the masculine) and how this plays out in your reality.

 - How safe do you feel in the world?